 According to an article released yesterday (January 1) in The New York Times:

 All across Indian Country, the federal shutdown slices deep.
-Generations ago, tribes negotiated treaties with the United States government guaranteeing funds for services like health care and education in exchange for huge swaths of territory.
+Generations ago, tribes negotiated with the United States government guaranteeing funds for services like health care and education in exchange for huge swaths of territory.

 The Times tracks the effects of the shutdown on several communities.
 The Chippewa Indians in Michigan’s Upper Peninsula normally receive about $100,000 a day in federal money—funds that are used to staff heath clinics and stock food pantries.

 For the Navajo Nation—which is located in parts of New Mexico, Arizona and Utah—many people are trapped in their homes after a heavy snowfall, as federal money is used to plow roads.
 For some, it is a 20- to 50-mile trip to grocery stores or pharmacies.

 The Bois Forte Indian Reservation in northern Minnesota currently has a police force working without pay, as its law enforcement officers are federal employees.

 “Things do grind to a halt,” Kevin Washburn, who served as the assistant secretary for Indian Affairs under President Barack Obama, told The Times.
 “Indian Country stops moving forward [during a shutdown] and starts moving backward.”